isomerpages/govtech-corp/media/technews/_posts/2021-04-23-post-Public and private partnerships: Having the best of both worlds.md

 them from their competitors.</p>
 <p>Open source helps to create a marketplace and transcend geographical boundaries
 to fit the local context.
-We have also seen how some of these private entities, such as <a href="https://www.healthcerts.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Trybe.ID</a>, customise users’ needs using OA, such as the issuance of micro-credentials, academic certificates or health certificates.
+We have also seen how some of these private entities, such as TrybeID, customise users’ needs using OA, such as the issuance of micro-credentials, academic certificates or health certificates.
 Their contributions to the OpenAttestation source code repository have also been incorporated during the development of HealthCerts.</p>
 <h3>Overcoming differences</h3>
 <p>Of course, there are inevitable teething issues when organisations with
 differing motivations come together.
 After all, the public sector is guided